-The B2C sales function and B2B sales function have significant differences in how the actual selling is done – so much so that when a company is hiring their sales team, they look for candidates with previous exposure in the same domain.
+The B2C and B2B selling techniques have significant differences in how the actual selling is done.
+When a company hires its sales team, they look for candidates with previous exposure in the same domain.

-As an organization leader or Sales Manager, you need to be aware of both B2C and B2B selling techniques, so you know what works for your product and you can use the best approaches in the book to meet your sales targets.
-After all, the market is always evolving and sales strategies need to stay ahead of the curve.
+As an organization leader or Sales Manager, you must be aware of B2C and B2B selling techniques.
+You must know what works for your product, and you can use the best approaches in the book to meet your sales targets.
+After all, the market is always evolving, and sales strategies must stay ahead of the curve.

 Before we get started, let’s look at the…